Cisco Router basic commands

 router(config)#hostname GeeksforGeeksrouter GeeksforGeeksrouter(config)#

-Applying banner – These are specifically used to give a small security notice to the user who wants to access the router.
-We can customize it According to our need as like asking for credentials needed for the login.
+Applying banners – These are specifically used to give a small security notice to the user who wants to access the router.
+We can customize it According to our needs as like asking for credentials needed for the login.

 GeeksforGeeksrouter(config)#banner motd # Enter Text message.
-End with character '#' $ No unauthorised access allowed.
+End with character '#' $ No unauthorized access allowed.
 Enter your credentials!! #

-- Exec banner – It will be displayed on the screen when the user will login through the VTY lines.
+2. Exec banner – It will be displayed on the screen when the user will log in through the VTY lines.

 These banners are used to make login interactive.